Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## #   mean_bias_fish_bio_fishmip <dbl>, lower_bias_reefmod_fishmip <dbl>,
     ## #   mean_bias_reefmod_fishmip <dbl>, upper_bias_reefmod_fishmip <dbl>

+After these calculations, we have FishMIP bias estimates per year (2024-2100) and for each scenario (SSP1-2.6 and SSP5-8.5).
+In the next step, we will calculate a mean estimate of bias per scenario before applying this value as a correction for FishMIP biomass estimates.

-## 4. Bias corrected biomass projections calculated from FishMIP ensemble
+#### 4. Correcting FishMIP ensemble mean estimates of fish biomass

-The bias estimates obtained in step 3 above will be used to estimate a corrected mean ensemble biomass values for each PICT under two emission
-scenarios: `SSP1-2.6` and `SSP5-8.5`.

-However, the bias corrections will not be applied per year.
-Instead, for each scenarios, we will use bias estimates to calculate the following: minimum, mean, median, and maximum.
+As explained in the previous step, we will not apply a bias correction that varies every year.
+Instead, for each scenario, we will calculate the minimum, mean, median, and maximum bias estimate.
+We will use these biases as corrections.

     ## # A tibble: 6 × 6
     ##   scenario stat   mean_bias_fish_bio_fishmip lower_bias_reefmod_fishmip